Seasons of Dark Matter Freeze-In Shaped by the Weather of the Early Universe: Conclusions

 We found that the DM mass bound can vary by about a factor of two, motivating a broader exploration of the cosmological parameter space.
 Fig.~\ref{fig:scan} addresses this by showing quantitatively how the bound varies with different cosmological histories for $M$ in the range between 1 MeV and 100 TeV.
-Varying the equation of state in the range $w_{\Phi}\in [-0.9,1]$, we explore the different parameters $(\rho_\Phi(a_{\rm I}),\rho_R(a_{\rm I}),\Gamma_\Phi)$ by considering equivalent the cosmologies that share the same dilution factor.
-We consider always initial radiation temperatures $T_{\rm I} \gtrsim 10 \, M$ to have the mother particle in the bath and further restrict $T_{\rm R}>5$ MeV \cite{Hannestad:2004px,deSalas:2015glj,Barbieri:2025moq}.
-The gray shaded region in Fig.~\ref{fig:scan} illustrates for each $M$ the most stringent and relaxed mass bounds.
-Therefore, alternative cosmological histories are able to both relax and tighten the structure formation bound obtained in the standard radiation domination scenario~\cite{DEramo:2025jsb}, indicated by a black line.
-The lower bound is set by the self-consistency of freeze-in: lighter DM would approach thermalization as the inverse processes cannot be neglected.
-The methodology developed in previous literature \cite{Kamada:2019kpe,DEramo:2020gpr,DEramo:2025jsb} comes in full power: performing a scan over cosmologies finding the mass bound with Boltzmann solvers like \texttt{CLASS} \cite{Lesgourgues:2011rh} for each cosmological background would be computational more expensive.
+We vary the equation-of-state parameter in the range $w_{\Phi}\in [-0.9,1]$ and explore the different parameters $(\rho_\Phi(a_{\rm I}),\rho_R(a_{\rm I}),\Gamma_\Phi)$.
+In our scan, we consider two distinct cosmological backgrounds that yield the same dilution factor as equivalent; indeed, the dilution factor is the relevant quantity determining $m_\chi^{\rm min}$.
+The initial radiation temperature is always chosen to satisfy $T_{\rm I} \gtrsim 10\,M$ in order to keep the mother particle in the bath.
+We further impose $T_{\rm R} > 5\,\mathrm{MeV}$ \cite{Hannestad:2004px,deSalas:2015glj,Barbieri:2025moq}.
+Fig.~\ref{fig:scan} shows the resulting lower mass bound as a function of the decaying particle mass $M$, with the color coding indicating different values of $w_{\Phi}$.
+We observe that alternative cosmological histories can either relax or strengthen the structure-formation bound obtained in the standard radiation-dominated scenario~\cite{DEramo:2025jsb}, shown in black.
+The lower bound is dictated by the self-consistency of the freeze-in mechanism: for lighter DM masses, inverse processes become non-negligible and the system would approach thermalization, thereby invalidating the freeze-in assumption.

+We emphasize that the methodology developed in Refs.~\cite{Kamada:2019kpe,DEramo:2020gpr,DEramo:2025jsb} proves particularly powerful and efficient in this context.
+A direct scan over cosmological histories, determining the mass bound by explicitly solving the full Boltzmann system with numerical codes such as \texttt{CLASS}~\cite{Lesgourgues:2011rh} for each cosmological background, would be significantly more computationally demanding.

 Beyond yielding phenomenologically meaningful results, our analysis opens several promising directions for future research.
 A natural extension is to move beyond decay-driven production and investigate single or double production through scatterings, where additional subtleties arise from the interplay between IR and UV domination.
 Moreover, DM may constitute only a subcomponent of the total abundance, in which case the corresponding mass bounds would be relaxed.
 Extending phase-space studies beyond DM—for instance, to dark radiation~\cite{DEramo:2023nzt,DEramo:2024jhn,Badziak:2024qjg}—within modified cosmological histories would also be of interest.
 In a complementary direction, implementing explicit microscopic models of reheating, kination, or other nonstandard cosmologies would provide further insight.
 Finally, since our analysis relies on rescaling methods akin to those used for WDM, developing an analogous framework for modified cosmologies, in the spirit of Ref.~\cite{DEramo:2020gpr}, represents a valuable next step.
 We leave these developments to future work.